-- For the areas that discharge to waters that are impaired by Total Phosphorus (Carding Mill Pond, Grist Mill Pont, Hop Brook, Stearns Mill Pond, and Unnamed Tributary MA82A-17): - O Supplement the Residential and Business/Commercial/Institutional public education and outreach program with an annual timed message on specific topics (March/April: disposal of grass clippings and use of slow-release and phosphorus-free fertilizers; June/July: proper management of pet waste; August/September/October: proper disposal of leaf litter), noting any existing regulations where appropriate. - Adopt or amend an ordinance or other regulatory mechanism that includes a requirement that new development or redevelopment stormwater management BMPs be optimized for phosphorus removal. - Include consideration of BMPs that infiltrate stormwater where feasible in retrofit inventory and priority. - o Establish housekeeping procedures to manage grass cuttings and leaf litter on permittee property. - o Increase street sweeping frequencies on all municipally owned streets and parking lots to a minimum of 2x per year (one time each spring and fall). - Develop a Phosphorus Source Identification Report which includes the total MS4 area draining to each water quality limited receiving water, all screening and monitoring results, impervious area and DCIA for the target catchment, identification, delineation and prioritization of potential catchments with high phosphorus loading, and identification of potential retrofit opportunities or installation of structural BMPs during redevelopment. - Evaluate all properties presenting retrofitting opportunities or areas for structural BMP installation.
+- For the areas that discharge to waters that are impaired by Total Phosphorus (Carding Mill Pond, Grist Mill Pont, Hop Brook, and Unnamed Tributary MA82A-17): - Supplement the Residential and Business/Commercial/Institutional public education and outreach program with an annual timed message on specific topics (March/April: disposal of grass clippings and use of slow-release and phosphorus-free fertilizers; June/July: proper management of pet waste; August/September/October: proper disposal of leaf litter), noting any existing regulations where appropriate. - Adopt or amend an ordinance or other regulatory mechanism that includes a requirement that new development or redevelopment stormwater management BMPs be optimized for phosphorus removal. - Include consideration of BMPs that infiltrate stormwater where feasible in retrofit inventory and priority. - o Establish housekeeping procedures to manage grass cuttings and leaf litter on permittee property. - o Increase street sweeping frequencies on all municipally owned streets and parking lots to a minimum of 2x per year (one time each spring and fall). - Develop a Phosphorus Source Identification Report which includes the total MS4 area draining to each water quality limited receiving water, all screening and monitoring results, impervious area and DCIA for the target catchment, identification, delineation and prioritization of potential catchments with high phosphorus loading, and identification of potential retrofit opportunities or installation of structural BMPs during redevelopment. - Evaluate all properties presenting retrofitting opportunities or areas for structural BMP installation. - Provide a listing of planned structural BMPs and a plan and schedule for the implementation of such BMPs. - Estimate the total phosphorus removal provided by any structural BMP installed in the regulated area.

-- Provide a listing of planned structural BMPs and a plan and schedule for the implementation of such BMPs. - o Estimate the total phosphorus removal provided by any structural BMP installed in the regulated area. - For the areas that discharge to waters that are impaired by bacteria or pathogens but do not have an approved TMDL (Grist Mill Pond, Hop Brook, Pantry Brook): - Supplement residential public education and outreach program with an annual message encouraging the proper management of pet waste and proper maintenance of septic systems. noting any existing regulations where appropriate. - Designate catchments draining to any waterbody impaired for bacteria or pathogens as either Problem or High Priority catchments in implementation of the IDDE program. - For the areas that discharge to waters that are impaired by turbidity and total suspended but do not have an approved TMDL (Stearns Mill Pond, Unnamed Tributary): - o Increase street sweeping on municipally owned or operated facilities to target areas with high potential pollutant load. - o Prioritize inspection of catch basins to ensure that no catch basin sump exceeds 50% full.
+- For the areas that discharge to waters that are impaired by bacteria or pathogens but do not have an approved TMDL (Grist Mill Pond, Hop Brook, Pantry Brook, and Sudbury River): - Supplement residential public education and outreach program with an annual message encouraging the proper management of pet waste and proper maintenance of septic systems. noting any existing regulations where appropriate. - Designate catchments draining to any waterbody impaired for bacteria or pathogens as either Problem or High Priority catchments in implementation of the IDDE program. - For the areas that discharge to waters that are impaired by turbidity and total suspended but do not have an approved TMDL (Hop Brook and Unnamed Tributary MA82A-17): - Increase street sweeping on municipally owned or operated facilities to target areas with high potential pollutant load. - Prioritize inspection of catch basins to ensure that no catch basin sump exceeds 50% full. - In new development/redevelopment, stormwater management systems on commercial/industrial land shall incorporate designs for shutdown and containment, where appropriate, to isolate the system in the event of an emergency spill or other unexpected event.